 The financial account is part of a country's balance of payments.
 The other two parts are the capital account and the current account.
 The capital account measures financial transactions that don't affect income, production, or savings.
 Examples include international transfers of drilling rights, trademarks, and copyrights.
 The current account measures international trade of goods and services plus net income and transfer payments.

-Definition: The financial account is a measurement of increases or decreases in international ownership of assets.
-The owners can be individuals, businesses, the government or its central bank.
-The assets include direct investments, securities like stocks and bonds and commodities like gold and hard currency.
+The financial account is a measurement of increases or decreases in international ownership of assets.
+The owners can be individuals, businesses, the government, or its central bank.
+The assets include direct investments, securities like stocks and bonds, and commodities such as gold and hard currency.

 The Two Subaccounts of the Financial Account

 The financial account has two main subaccounts.
 The first is domestic ownership of foreign assets.
 It measures money flowing out of the country to purchase foreign assets.
 If this increases, it subtracts from the financial account.